ssslllsss/godwoken-review/docs/withdrawgodwoken.md

  ```

 A cell with assets will then be created on layer 1, so as to list all the withdrawal cells that requested by the account on layer 2.
-Here it is named `AliceL2`, and for querying one can use `@ckb-lumos/ckb-indexer`, as follows:
+Here it is named `AliceL2`, and for querying, one can use `@ckb-lumos/ckb-indexer` as follows:

 ```ts
  const getWithdrawalCellSearchParams = function (AliceL2: string) {